Myths, Truths, and Half-Truths about Marijuana

 On the other hand, if there is compulsive consumption, sooner or later it will cause problems.

 Sometimes people give marijuana abilities that it does not have.
 People say, for example, that it increases creativity.
-However, that this is not the case.
+However, this isn’t the case.

 What it does increase are visual and auditory perceptions, but since at the same time it hinders concentration, it does not create conditions for better creativity.
 In fact, it slows these conditions down.